Fluoride Treatment in Palmdale CA | AV Sierra Dental Center

 Dr. Oh may suggest that a dental fluoride treatment be included as part of your regular dental plan if you are at moderate to high risk for cavities.
 Similarly, if you have a history of restorative work, gum disease, sensitive teeth, or a variety of other conditions, you may be more susceptible to tooth decay, and regular fluoride treatments can play an essential role in maintaining a healthy, white smile.

 If you do not get enough fluoride, you may suffer from fluoride deficiency, which may lead to increased cavities and weak bones.
-Though extremely rare, fluoride overdose can occur if you take more than the recommended amount.
+However, though extremely rare, fluoride overdose can occur if you take more than the recommended amount.
 Symptoms of overdose include abdominal pain, headaches, and weakness.
 Call poison control immediately if you think you have overdosed.

 Skip to content